 Phone: +603 2789 3288

-In addition to the feedstuff complex, the South and Southeast Asia office is also actively developing ethanol markets.
+In addition to the feedstuff complex, the Southeast Asia and Oceania office is also actively developing ethanol markets.
 As the region rapidly advances from bicycles to motorbikes to automobiles, its demand for a variety of low cost fuels and fuel oxygenates greatly expands.
-As a result, South and Southeast Asia are home to tremendous blending potential for U.S. ethanol.
+As a result, Southeast Asia and Oceania are home to tremendous blending potential for U.S. ethanol.